We also rely on Outschool parents and teachers to help us promote a safe and positive online learning environment.

 Supervise your learners (from a comfortable distance 🙂) while they attend class, until you’re confident they can participate safely and respectfully on their own.
 For older learners, this may take just a few minutes.
 For younger learners, or those with behavioral challenges, you may need to be nearby for every class.
 You know your children best!
 We encourage parents to stay off-screen as much as possible, so if your learner needs hands-on assistance or supervision, please reach out to the teacher before class to let them know.
 Please note that listening into or watching class from a separate device is against Outschool’s policies.

-Make sure your learner connects with each new teacher at least once with video enabled to allow the teacher to confirm your learner’s identity.
-This can be a quick check-in at the beginning of the first class meeting, and is required to promote classroom safety.
-We encourage learners to enable their audio/video during the rest of class to create a more social experience for all learners, but it’s not required.
+Make sure your learner connects with their teacher each time with their video enabled to allow the teacher to confirm your learner's identity.
+This can be a quick check-in at the beginning of each class meeting and is required to promote classroom safety.

 Do not exchange Zoom links with a teacher via Outschool messaging (Conversations tab or classroom).
 It is against Outschool’s policy for teachers to share Zoom links, as all class meetings should begin with the green Start Live Meeting button for security purposes.